cloudfyy/azure-terraform-lab/labs/1.0/README.md

 ## Step 1 - Providers

 Let's add the AzureRM resource provider of a specific version.
-To do this add the following to main.tf
+To do this add the following to version.tf

 ```
+terraform {
+  required_providers {
-provider "azurerm" {
+    azurerm = {
+      source  = "hashicorp/azurerm"
-  version = "~> 1.30.1"
+      version = ">= 2.96.0"
+    }

+  }
 }
 ```